 Please note: The information on this page pertains to Delaware LLCs.
 If you have a Delaware corporation you wish to close, please see our "Dissolving a Corporation" page.

 At some point in the business’s lifecycle, you may find it necessary to dissolve an LLC -- a process that culminates in the Delaware Certificate of Cancellation.
 Canceling an LLC will protect the owner from future liability and prevent further taxation.
-There are a couple ways to initiate the cancellation process.
+There are a couple of ways to initiate the cancellation process.
 Learn how in this How to Dissolve an LLC guide.

 Many people use the terms "dissolving" and "canceling" interchangeably when referring to an LLC or corporation.
 While both terms represent the same result (closure of the company), it is important to note that, technically, they are distinct processes.